-External assessmentAll students will sit six examinations (2 in Biology, 2 in Chemistry, 2 in Physics) in combined science at the end of Year 11.
-Each paper is an hour and 10 minutes long.
+External assessment: All students will sit six examinations (2 in Biology, 2 in Chemistry, 2 in Physics) at the end of Year 11.
+If they study combined science each paper is an hour and 10 minutes long, and in triple each paper will be an hour and 45 minutes long.
 Each subject will have questions covering the following assessment objectives: